AStarStartup/AStartupToolkit/readme.md

 **4.A** For Windows users, use the Powershell script:

+I haven't ran this script yet.
+Please submit fixes via the ITS.

 ```
 $configFiles = Get-ChildItem . *.md, *.html -rec
 foreach ($file in $configFiles)